CrossedCode/awful/glues_it/README.md

 wp-admin/includes/user.php
 ```

-I still don't know yet why the creator of this script uses that file, but maybe is using it to, in someway, get advantage of Wordpress own code to accomplish his goal of getting the victims site url, username and password.
+I still don't know yet why the creator of this script uses that file, but maybe is using it to, in someway, to get advantage of Wordpress own code to accomplish his goal of getting the victims site url, username and password.